 - Put all the .pdfs (front matter and chapters) into a folder. - You can use a number of tools to put the PDFs together.
-I used pdftk. - On Linux, open a terminal window and navigate to the folder that contains your .PDFs. - Type the following into the command line: pdftk front_matter.pdf chapter.pdf output My_Book.pdf. - Hit "return" and out pops My_Book.pdf. - There are other free programs in Linux you can use. - Windows and Mac: There are a lot of free web- and desktop-based tools.
+I used a Linux tool called pdftk. - On Linux, open a terminal window and navigate to the folder that contains your .PDFs. - Type the following into the command line: pdftk front_matter.pdf chapter.pdf output Mv Book.pdf. - Hit "return" and out pops My_Book.pdf. - There are other free programs in Linux you can use.

+• Windoze and Mac: There are a lot of free web- and desktop-based tools.
 You can find them with simple searches.